-Joachim is currently the Editor of AmazingRibs.com, the internet’s largest barbecue website.
-He is former food editor of Vegetarian Gourmet magazine, and he has been co-writing the Food Science column for Fine Cooking magazine since 2011.
+Joachim writes DigestThis.news, a roundup of essential food industry news from farm to fork, and is the Editorial Director of WickedKitchen.com, a plant-based food website.
+He is former food editor of Vegetarian Gourmet magazine, and he co-wrote the Food Science column for Fine Cooking magazine since 2011.
 His writing and tips have appeared in national publications such as USA Today, AARP, Better Homes & Gardens, Cooking Light, Cook’s Illustrated, Cooking Pleasures, Relish, Prevention, Fitness, Self, Men’s Health, Women’s Health, and Bicycling.
 As an author and spokesperson, Joachim has made numerous national media appearances on television and radio, including “Unique Eats” on The Cooking Channel, “All You Can Eat” on The History Channel, “Emeril Live!” on The Food Network, “The Early Show” on CBS, “The View” on ABC, “World News Overnight” on ABC, “FOX and Friends” on FOX, “Good Day New York” and “Good Day Philadelphia” on Fox, “Recipe for Health” on the Food Network, “Home Matters” on the Discovery Channel, “Cooking with Bob” on QVC, and “Talk of the Nation” and “A Chef’s Table” on National Public Radio, among others.

 Joachim has taught cooking classes and given culinary demonstrations at cooking schools, events, bookstores and kitchen stores such as the Institute of Culinary Education (formerly Peter Kump’s), Drexel University, Viking Cooking School, The Kitchen Shoppe, Central Market, the late COPIA, Ritz-Carlton, Ontario Science Centre, Miami Book Fair, the Symposium for Professional Food Writers, The Book and the Cook, The Pennsylvania Farm Show, Williams-Sonoma, Sur La Table, and Barnes & Noble.
-He is a member of the International Association of Culinary Professionals, the Research Chefs Association, the Experimental Cuisine Collective, the Chef’s Collaborative, and the National Writer’s Union.
+He is a member of the James Beard Foundation, the International Association of Culinary Professionals, the Chef’s Collaborative, and the National Writer’s Union.

 Since high school, Joachim has also enjoyed a second life as a drummer in various blues and rock bands in the New York City and Philadelphia areas.
 He has performed in several New York City clubs such as The Village Gate, The Bitter End, The China Club, Le Bar Bat, and Mercury Lounge, among others.
 He has shared the stage with stars such as Warren Zevon, Gloria Gaynor, Stephen King, and Dave Barry.
-He has appeared in three music videos with national exposure on MTV, and his drumming can be heard on 18 original albums and compilations.
-His current band, Tavern Tan, performs in the Philadelphia area and is working on its fifth studio album.
-Their website is http://www.taverntan.com.
+He has appeared in three music videos with national exposure on MTV, and his drumming can be heard on 19 original albums and compilations.
+His band, Tavern Tan, performs in the Philadelphia area and recently released their fifth studio album.
+Hear more at http://www.taverntan.com.